ThrowTheSwitch/Ceedling/docs/CeedlingPacket.md

 * `:use_test_preprocessor`

-  This option allows Ceedling to work with test files that contain conditional compilation statements (e.g. #ifdef) and header files you wish to mock that contain conditional preprocessor statements and/or macros.
+  This option allows Ceedling to work with test files that contain conditional compilation statements (e.g. `#ifdef`) and header files you wish to mock that contain conditional preprocessor statements and/or macros.

-  Ceedling and CMock are advanced tools with sophisticated parsers.
-  However, they do not include entire C language preprocessors.
-  Consequently, with this option enabled, Ceedling will use `gcc`'s preprocessing mode and the cpp preprocessor tool to strip down / expand test files and headers to their applicable content which can then be processed by Ceedling and CMock.
+  See the [documentation on test preprocessing][test-preprocessing] for more.

-  With this option enabled, the `gcc` & `cpp` tools must exist in an accessible system search path and test runner files are always regenerated.
+  With this option enabled, the `gcc` & `cpp` tools must exist in an accessible system search path.

+  [test-preprocessing]: #preprocessing-behavior-for-tests

   **Default**: FALSE